SvenDub/scrot/README.md

 - `-blur radius` | `-B` can be used to blur the screenshot.
 Radius is an integer.
 - `-icon filename` | `-i` can be used to add an icon over the screenshot.
 The icon must be smaller than the screenshot itself

+Install this by running `sudo make install` in the main directory

 Below are the changes from [mahkoh](https://github.com/mahkoh):

 Most of the code has been rewritten and restructured for the sake of clarity.